jrom99/Jitai/README.md

 ## Installation

 1. Make sure that you have **Tampermonkey** installed
-2. Click on the [`Jitai.user.js`] file
+2. Click on the [`Jitai.user.js`](Jitai.user.js) file
+3. Click on the "Raw" button
-3. Tampermonkey should recognize it as a userscript file and ask to install it
+4. Tampermonkey should recognize it as a userscript file and ask to install it